Course Assistant

 • Since dplyr is part of tidyverse, there is actually no need to activate it when we have already activated tidyverse in this session, however, it does help when conflicts are present.
 More on that later.

-• The line below says to take the the gss.2016 data object and summarize the length of age using the dplyr library.
+• The line below says to take the the Insurance data object and summarize the Mean of the Holders variable using the dplyr library.

 • In the line of code above, we see package::function().
 If we initiate the library like below, we do not need the beginning of the statement.
 The code below provides the same answer as the way written above.